Welcome to the Ladybirds!

 Hello and welcome!

-The grown-ups in the Ladybird class are Miss Wright.
-Mrs De'Ath and Mrs Hanslip.
+The grown-ups in the Ladybirds class are Miss Frecklington, Miss Clark and Mr Richardson.
 We love teaching the Ladybirds and we are so proud of their achievements!

 If you ever have any questions, please do not hesitate to ask.
 Thank you!